ucll-programming/course-material/exercises/strings/explanation-methods.en.md

 ## String Methods

 Strings come with a bunch of methods.
-We given an overview of a selection of them.
+We give an overview of a selection of them.
 A full list of string methods can be found [online](https://docs.python.org/3/library/stdtypes.html#string-methods).

 ::::div{.formatted-table}